nicobou/shmdata/README.md

 Command line
 -------
-switcher can be started with the ```switcher``` command and can be controlled remotely with the ```switcher-ctrl``` command.
+Switcher can be started with the ```switcher``` command and can be controlled remotely with the ```switcher-ctrl``` command.
 Help can be obtained with the ```-h``` option.

 License
 -------
-switcher is released under the terms of the GNU GPL v3 or above. libswitcher is released under the terms of the GNU LGPL v2 or above. switcher plugins licenses are per plugin, see plugin folders.
+Switcher is released under the terms of the GNU GPL v3 or above. libswitcher is released under the terms of the GNU LGPL v2 or above.
+Switcher plugins licenses are per plugin, see plugin folders.

-In addition, the developers of the switcher hereby grants permission for non-GPL compatible GStreamer plugins to be used and distributed together with switcher.
-This permission is above and beyond the permissions granted by the GPL license by which switcher is covered.
+In addition, the developers of the Switcher hereby grants permission for non-GPL compatible GStreamer plugins to be used and distributed together with Switcher.
+This permission is above and beyond the permissions granted by the GPL license by which Switcher is covered.
 If you modify this code, you may extend this exception to your version of the code, but you are not obligated to do so.
 If you do not wish to do so, delete this exception statement from your version.

-Some optional parts of switcher are licensed under the GNU General Public License version 2 or later (GPL v2+).
+Some optional parts of Switcher are licensed under the GNU General Public License version 2 or later (GPL v2+).
 None of these parts are used by default, you have to explicitly pass -DENABLE\_GPL=ON to cmake to activate them.
 In this case, libswitcher's license changes to GPL v2+.

 Specifically, the GPL parts of libswitcher are: